amitmerchant1990/thoughts_diary/thoughts.md

 - “I may not have gone where I intended to go, but I think I have ended up where I needed to be.”
 (Douglas Adams - Hitchhiker’s Guide to the Galaxy)
 - Programmers never die.
 They only go offline.
 - In a mad world only the mad are sane.
+- You must be the person you have never had the courage to be.